francutura/Programming-for-data-science-project/README.md

 ### Second part

 For the portfolio generation part no additional dependencies are required apart from standard python packages.
-Please run the script as following
+Please run the script from the root directory as following

 ```
 python3 portfolio_part/main.py